madebyshape/craft-cms/README.md

 ### 2. Start DDEV, Install Craft CMS and dependencies

+Firstly, edit `.ddev/config.yaml` and change the `name` to your project name.

-There are a few CLI commands (See below) we've created that allow starting DDEV, installing Craft CMS and installing dependencies (Node particularly).
+Then, there are a few CLI commands ([See more](#cli-commands)) we've created that allow starting DDEV, installing Craft CMS and installing dependencies (Node particularly).
 The one to get you started:

 ```shell
 make install